hozkok/hozkok.github.io/_posts/2022-06-11-on-building-software-systems.md

 On the other hand, dynamically typed languages also saw the usefulness and the demand from the communities to include strong typing integrated into the languages.
 That's why javascript (with typescript) and python added [gradular typing](https://en.wikipedia.org/wiki/Gradual_typing) feature into the languages.
 Though, they don't benefit from the performance benefits of static type systems in statically typed compiled languages.

-It is easy to build systems in dynamic languages.
+It is easier to build software in dynamic/unsafe languages.
 But if I ever hear "easy", I start questioning things for the consequences.
+There is no easy path to anything in life.

 **Easy != Simple**